caliguIa/eventually/README.md

 eventually
 ```

-On first launch, you'll need to grant calendar access in System Settings > Privacy & Security > Calendars.

-The program also provides the means to setup a launchtl service for starting on login:
+The program also provides the means to setup a launchtl service for launching on startup:

 ```bash
 eventually service install/uninstall/start/stop/restart